ahstn/docker-debug/README.md

 For example: testing DNS resolution against a service in your cluster.

-As covered in the [usage](#usage) you can also point these tools at a running container and effiectly utilise them without the need to change your application container itself.
+As covered in the [usage](#usage) you can also point these tools at a running container and effectively utilise them without the need to change your application container itself.
 For example: if you want to test a file-based config change quickly in your target container but it doesn't have vim or any other editor.